VCityTeam/ExpeData-Workflows_testing/ArgoWorkflows/Run_on_PAGoDA/Readme.md

 `argo` namespace you should probably overwrite the `ARGO_NAMESPACE` entry (of the `pagoda_argo.bash` file) with the name of of your specific argo project.

-Define the environment variables designating your argo server with the command
+Once the environment variables designating/configuring your argo server are properly defined within your `pagoda_argo.bash` shell script, then activate them with the command

 ```bash
 source ./pagoda_argo.bash